pandoc-jp/pandoc-doc-ja/users-guide.rst

    ``preserve``, pandoc will attempt to preserve the wrapping from the source document (that is, where there are nonsemantic newlines in the source, there will be nonsemantic newlines in the output as well).
    Automatic wrapping does not currently work in HTML output.
+In ``ipynb`` output, this option affects wrapping of the contents of markdown cells.

 ``--columns=``\ *NUMBER*
    Specify length of lines in characters.
 This affects text wrapping in